-Amazon Fire Tablet 7 vs Fire Tablet Kids Edition: Which should I buy?
+Amazon Fire Tablet 7 vs. Fire Tablet Kids Edition: Which should I buy?

 The Amazon Fire Tablet 7 is a great buy at $50, especially for the kids.
 It's capable enough to keep them entertained while not costing enough to pull your hair out if it gets accidentally destroyed.
 You can also get all the (non-Google) major content services on there as well as a dedicated kids mode to keep those little fingers from buying a new laptop on your Amazon account.

-But, when you go to buy, there's both a 'regular' 7-inch and a Kids Edition.
-Underneath they're both the same, 7-inch Amazon Fire tablet with the same hardware specs and the same software.
+But when you go to buy, there's both a "regular" 7-inch and a Kids Edition, which now also has an 8-inch version.
+Underneath, they're both regular Amazon Fire tablets.
 So what's the difference and which should you buy?

 Let's break it down.